 How to Inspect a Sewer Line

 When you are setting up your home inspections before you close on a purchase, simply call a plumbing company and ask if the contractor can use a camera to inspect the sewer.
 Your real estate agent might be able to refer several companies to you.

-Ask the contractor to tell you what kind of material was used to construct the sewer line and whether that type of material is considered good construction today.
+Ask the contractor to tell you what kind of material was used to construct the sewer line.
+Find out whether that type of material is still considered to be good construction today.
 Sewer lines can be made up of different materials, including Orangeburg, clay, cast iron, and PVC.

 The plumbing company discovered that the sewer line had almost completely collapsed beneath the second home, and it recommended a new sewer line.
 The seller chose a plumbing company that used the trenchless method, which involved pulling a new sewer line through the existing sewer.
-Trenchless sewers cost almost one-third less than digging up the entire yard and replacing the sewer.
+Trenchless sewers cost significantly less than digging up the entire yard and replacing the sewer.